Voiced by: Ryoko Shintani (JP), Jocelyne Loewen (EN), Rebeca Aponte (LA SP)

 - Girly Bruiser: She loves fashion, makeup and fortune-telling, and is quite the boy-crazy romantic.
 She also is a crazy strong martial artist.

 - Gold Digger: Her dream is to marry some rich guy and live an easy, luxurious life from his money.
 Funnily enough, the sequel reveals Ranpha did reach this goal, but divorced her husband soon after because the married life was way too boring for her.

 - Lethal Chef: She puts way too much spices to whatever she cooks.

 - Ms. Fanservice: Her costume, even in its TV Tokyo form, is pretty revealing.
 She's also one of the bustiest characters with occasional Gainaxing, and subject to She's Got Legs shots.

 - Otaku Surrogate: She likes to play Dating Sims, even though Forte and Mint think she's too old for those.

-- Serial Romeo: She falls head-over-hills for every hot guy she meets, even if that guy is a gender-bent Forte.
+- Serial Romeo: She falls head-over-heels for every hot guy she meets, even if the guy is a gender-bent Forte.

-- Stalker with a Crush: In the gender-swap episode, Ranpha falls for a male Forte of all people and when she refuses her advances, Ranpha chases Forte across the universe until Forte resigns to marry her.
+- Stalker with a Crush: In the gender-swap episode, Ranpha gets a crush on a male Forte and when the latter refuses her advances, Ranpha chases Forte across the universe until Forte resigns to marry her.

 - Swiss Army Weapon: Played straight and parodied.
 Her hair ornaments have been used as deadly bludgeoning weapons, grappling hooks, radio antennae, and salt and pepper shakers.